langx/langx/.github/ISSUE_TEMPLATE/⚠️-warning-request.md

 ---
-name: "\U0001F680 Feature Request"
+name: "\U000026A0 Warning Request"
-about: Suggest an idea for this project
+about: Suggest an warning for this project to optimize the code
-title: "\U0001F680 [Feature] : "
+title: "\U000026A0 [Warning] : "
-labels: feature
+labels: help wanted, test, warning
 assignees: behics

 ---

-**Is your feature request related to a problem?
+**Is your warning request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**